 *An Anachronism is a chronological inconsistency in some arrangement, especially a juxtaposition of persons, events, objects, language terms, and customs from different time periods.
 The most common type of anachronism is an object misplaced in time, but it may be a verbal expression, a technology, a philosophical idea, a musical style, a material, a plant or animal, a custom, or anything else associated with a particular period that is placed outside its proper temporal domain.

-An exhibition held at the National Museum of Piazza Venezia in Rome in 2011 explored the theory that Caravaggio used an optical device to project paintings on canvas.
+In 2011, an exhibition at the National Museum of Piazza Venezia in Rome explored the theory that Caravaggio utilized an optical device to project images onto canvas.
+This intriguing proposition suggests that Caravaggio may have employed innovative methods similar to photography in his artistic process.

-* A camera obscura is a darkened room with a small hole or lens at one side through which an image is projected onto the wall opposite the hole.
+A camera obscura is a darkened room or box with a small hole or lens on one side, allowing an image to be projected onto the opposite wall or surface.

 7- Caravaggio May Have Been Inspired by Hans Holbein.

 Art historians have observed a resemblance between the depiction of tax collectors in Caravaggio’s ‘The Calling of St. Matthew’ and the composition of gamblers in woodcarving prints by the German painter Hans Holbein.

-Some art historians claim that Matthew was the man bent over the coins, stating that the bearded man to his right, pointed to the man bent over the coins with his left index finger.
+Some art historians argue that Matthew is the man bent over the coins, with the bearded man to his right pointing at him using his left index finger.

 9- Caravaggio Might Have Been Influenced By Michelangelo.